- Where can I find the courses offered for Summer School? Do you have a brochure with all of the summer courses?

 Q: Where can I find the courses offered for Summer Session?
 Do you have a brochure with all of the summer courses?

-A: You can find a catalog of all the available summer school courses on our Courses page.
+A: You can find a catalog of all the available Summer Session courses on our Courses page.
 For the most up-to-date course information, please refer to the TCNJ PAWS link at the top of that page, not the static pdf document.

 A: Undergraduate students are limited to 12 semester hours of summer study.
 Graduate students are limited to 9 semester hours.
 PAWS will not permit registration beyond these credit limits for the summer.
 Students are also strongly advised to take only one course per summer session.
 If you wish to take more credits than allowed, you must get written permission from your academic Dean or Graduate Coordinator and bring that permission form/letter to Green Hall Room 112.

 A: In order to determine if your college or university will accept TCNJ credits, you must contact your school’s registration office.
 TCNJ will not determine how credits will transfer to visiting students’ universities.